arcus/education_r_intensive/README.md

 What does the `hist` command accomplish?
 The `summary` command? `View`?

 [Go back to the table of contents](#content)

+## Why Use R and RStudio?

+Fine, you now know a bit more about R and RStudio, but why does this matter?
+You may already know how to conduct statistical data analysis in tools like SPSS, Excel, or other software.
+Why, then, learn R?

+R and other free, open source, and scripted (code-based) methods of data analysis are widely considered more reproducible because:

+* Anyone can obtain the software needed to use R scripts, with no license cost.
+* Operations you perform to data are recorded in a script, which means they are not lost to history in the same way you might forget to precisely record a step you took in, say, Excel.
+* Scripted languages can do multiple stages of data analysis, such as downloading data, cleaning and reshaping data, performing statistical tests, displaying data visualizations, and more.

+There are many reasons why the research community is pivoting to languages like R.  While learning a new technical skill can be time consuming, working with R will pay off in the long run, because it makes it easier for you to re-run your analyses, describe your methods precisely, share your work with colleagues, and meet the requirements of funders and publications when it comes to reproducible research.

 ## RStudio Features